 Guide to essential oils

-Renowned for its soothing and restorative properties, Copaiba Balsam, also known as Copaiba oil, is traditionally recommended for preparing massage oils for joint health.
-Copaiba Balsam can also be used in skincare products for skin with imperfections.
+Renowned for its soothing and restorative properties, Copahu balm, also known as Copaiba oil, is traditionally recommended for use in massage oils to relieve joint discomfort.
+Copahu balm can also be used to make skincare products for blemished skin.

 How to use